 FAM takes the quality of your CERVICAL FLUID (which shows your fertile window) and your TEMPERATURE (which indicates when you’ve ovulated) into account to help you conceive or prevent pregnancy.
-You can also track your cervix for added reassurance as to where in your cycle you are.
+You can also track your CERVICAL POSITION for added reassurance as to where in your cycle you are.

 Following your period and leading up to ovulation, your body produces discharge that changes in quality and consistency.
 Here's how the consistency typically flows from post-bleeding through ovulation:

 This egg-white discharge indicates your peak fertility as its consistency best protects sperm from the acidity of the vagina and helps sperm swim up to the fallopian tubes, increasing your chance of pregnancy.
 You are also considered fertile if your fluid is in that watery stage.

 Everyone's discharge is different, so if you are having trouble finding your consistency, be sure to work with a practitioner that can help!

 After you ovulate (and you are sure you have), you are no longer fertile.
 FAM recommends waiting 48 hours before having unprotected intercourse post-ovulation if you are trying to prevent pregnancy as the egg can live for 24 hours post-ovulation, and 48 hours is a precaution in case you dropped two eggs.

 Post-ovulation your fluid will become dry and sticky again, though it is also possible for your fluid to remain watery.
 If you are certain you have ovulated, and it has been 48 hours since, it is not fertile fluid.

 Not only does knowing your cervical fluid help you detect your fertile window, but it can also alert you to when things aren’t quite right—like a yeast infection or BV.